Key Takeaways

 Project management skills

 Every SEO campaign is a small (or big) project.
-Part of your job will be to manage this process and do this more efficiently you need to build your project management skills.
+Part of your job will be to manage this process and make it more efficient.
+You need to build your project management skills.

 Web development skills (some)

-You don’t have to be a web developer to work as an SEO, but you need to have basic HTML skills and knowledge of popular website platforms like WordPress.
+You don’t have to be a web developer to work as an SEO, but you do need basic HTML skills and knowledge of popular website platforms like WordPress.

 In big companies or agencies, any technical tasks are handled by developers.
 But in most cases, they will need guidance on what to do for SEO purposes, and knowing how web technologies work, will make your job easier.